What is fraud?

 • Make sure the WCB customer care facilitator is aware of the treatment planned and that it is appropriate.
 Obtain the case manager’s approval where necessary.

-• Contact the WCB if the injured worker consistently fails to show up for treatment.
+• Contact the WCB if the worker consistently fails to show up for treatment.
 Follow up with the case manager.

 • Report all instances of suspected fraud or abuse on the part of any stakeholder.